Sp0ngeb0b/NexgenATB/Readme.md

 **Known limitations:**

  - NexgenATB only supports teamgames with 2 teams
- - Bot support is not considered at the moment; this might lead to uneven team sizes
+ - NexgenATB will not move players automatically when the team size is not uneven (3 vs 2 for example); in this case, players are encouraged to manually switch the teams (to either make it 2 vs 3 and balanced _or_ 4 vs 1 in order to trigger NexgenATB automatic rebalancing).
+This feature is open for discussion and some kind of player voting to rebalance even in case of even team sizes might be implemented.

 ---
 **Description**